microsoft/microsoft-ui-xaml-specs/README.md

 ### Please DO:

-* provide feedback on **active pull requests**, which represent new features that are being reviewed
+* provide feedback by **commenting on active pull requests**.
+Open PRs are for specs in the early feature review process
-* provide feedback on spec documents in the ```active``` folder, which represent new features that are being worked on for a future release
+* provide feedback by **opening [issues](https://github.com/microsoft/microsoft-ui-xaml-specs/issues/new) regarding spec documents in the [active](https://github.com/microsoft/microsoft-ui-xaml-specs/tree/master/active) folder**.
+Specs in the `active` folder represent new features that are being implemented for a future release

 ### Please DO NOT: